Porterhouse Brewery: Pubs

 The group's brewery is located in the Glasnevin area of Dublin.

 Other businesses

 Other businesses, operated by the Porterhouse Group, include a chain of tapas bars which, as of 2021, had four locations in the Dublin area (South William Street, Temple Bar, Camden Street and Dundrum) and one in London.
-It also owned the Lillie's Bordello nightclub, and operates its successor, Lost Lane.
+It also owned the Lillie's Bordello nightclub.

 In 2011, Porterhouse announced a desire to build a distillery in Dingle, County Kerry.
 The distillery opened in 2012 trading as Dingle Distillery, part of the Porterhouse Group.